Professor of Physics, UC San Diego, 2014 - present

 PhD Applied Physics, Rice University 1998

-"I am interested in the optical and electronic properties of artificial and quantum based multifunctional materials.
-This includes metamaterials, plasmonics, transition metal oxides ranging from multiferroics to superconductors, and new materials such as graphene.
-We utilize time-resolved optical spectroscopy spanning from the far-infrared through the visible to explore the fundamental and technologically relevant properties of such materials.
+"I am interested in the optical and electronic properties of quantum materials.
+We utilize time-resolved optical spectroscopy spanning from the far-infrared through the visible to explore the fundamental properties of quantum materials with a view towards dynamics and control.
+I also have long-standing interests and metamaterials and plasmonics.
 Considerably more information can be found throughout this website.
 You can always contact me at email@example.com if you have questions about our research."

 "My research focuses on using ultrafast spectroscopy to study correlated electron materials and metamaterials.
 My interests include combining the strengths and tunability of metamaterials with correlated electron systems, terahertz time domain spectroscopy, and nonlinear optics.
 I am also interested in the use of intense Optical, THz and mid-IR pump-probe experiments to drive electronic, lattice (phonons), and magnetic degrees of freedom in materials to highly nonequilibrium regimes, and to use these to access and control the phases of materials.
 Most of my materials of interest are correlated transition metal oxides, such as cuprates, ruthenates, and titanates."

 B.E., Applied Physics, The University of Tokyo, 2017